Monica-mwangi/Docker-Microservice/README.md

-Orchestration with Kubernetes
+**Orchestration with Kubernetes**
 Create a Project

-Create a project in the GKE and name the project.
+**Create a project in the GKE and name the project.**
 Create Cluster

-Then Create a cluster with the appropriate particulars for the project Clone the REpository
+**Then Create a cluster with the appropriate particulars for the project** Clone the REpository

-To clone the repository, first, you have to actvate the terminal to enable you interract with the system.
-From the github account clone the forked repository using the termial activated.
+**To clone the repository, first, you have to actvate the terminal to enable you interract with the system.
+From the github account clone the forked repository using the termial activa**ted.
 Adding the Kubernetes Files

 After confirming that the repository has been cloned, Open the code editor to enable you add files.
 Access the correct directory and Create a folder called manifest where all the .yaml files for kubernetes will created.